flucoma/flucoma-docs/doc/BufNMF.rst

 :control startFrame:

-   Where in the srcBuf should the NMF process start, in sample.
+   Where in the srcBuf should the NMF process start, in samples.

 :control numFrames: